J-Harsh/dashboard/README.md

 </ul><ul>
 <li>Since the design of any mobile devices were not given I abstained from using any media queries,as making an app responsive is not the same as re-writing it with media-queries</li>
 </ul><ul>
 <li>Since I do not have any knowledge of next-auth.
 I did not use/include it in the project.
-Instead to showcase my skill in working with custom authorizations and ract-router-dom.
-I used protected routes.</li>
+Instead to showcase my skill in working with authorizations and ract-router-dom.
+I used protected routes along with firebase for authentication purposes.</li>
 </ul><ul>
 <li>Used an external library called recharts, as other libraries did not have a great documentation or customization options.
 Making custom charts over canvas is a tough process therefore resorted to using an external library.</li>
 </ul><ul>